bioexcel/biobb_structure_checking/README.md

 # biobb_structure_checking
 ### Introduction
-Biobb_structure_checking performs 3D structure quality checking intended to facilitate the setup of molecular dynamics simulation of protein or nucleic acids systems.
+Biobb_structure_checking performs a checking of the quality of a 3D structure intended to facilitate the setup of molecular dynamics simulation of protein or nucleic acids systems.

-Biobb_structure_checking package allows to configure the system (selection of model/chains,alternative location, addition of disulfide bonds and hydrogen atoms, side chain mutations), detects and fixes structure errors (missing side chain atoms, backbone breaks, amide assignments, incorrect chirality).
+Biobb_structure_checking package allows to configure the system (selection of model/chains,alternative location, addition of disulfide bonds and hydrogen atoms, side chain mutations), to detect and fix structure errors (missing side chain atoms, backbone breaks, amide assignments, incorrect chirality).
+It works with structures obtained from the Protein Data Bank or user provided.

-Biobb_structure_checking provides a command line utility ([check_structure](https://biobb-structure-checking.readthedocs.io/en/latest/command_line_usage.html)) and python [API](https://biobb-structure-checking.readthedocs.io/en/latest/biobb_structure_checking.html).
+The Biobb_structure_checking package provides a command line utility ([check_structure](https://biobb-structure-checking.readthedocs.io/en/latest/command_line_usage.html)) and a python [API](https://biobb-structure-checking.readthedocs.io/en/latest/biobb_structure_checking.html).

 The latest documentation of this package can be found in our readthedocs site:
 [latest package documentation](http://biobb_structure_checking.readthedocs.io/en/latest/).